Fibonacci

 Leonardo Fibonacci was born in Pisa, Italy around 1170.
 His father Guglielmo was nicknamed Bonaccio which means “good natured” or “simple”).
 Leonardo’s mother, Alessandra, died when he was nine years old.
 Leonardo was posthumously given the nickname Fibonacci (derived from filius Bonacci, meaning son of Bonaccio).

-Guglielmo directed a trading post (by some accounts he was the consultant for Pisa) in Bugia, a port east of Algiers in the Almohad dynasty’s sultanate in North Africa (now Bejaia, Algeria).
-As a young boy, Leonardo traveled there to help him.
-This is where he learned about the Hindu-Arabic numeral system.
+Fibonacci’s farther Guglielmo directed a trading post (by some accounts he was the consultant for Pisa) in Bugia, a port east of Algiers in the Almohad dynasty’s sultanate in North Africa (now Bejaia, Algeria).
+As a young boy, Leonardo traveled there to help him and this is where he learned about the Hindu-Arabic numeral system.

 Leonardo became an amicable guest of the Emperor Frederick II, who enjoyed mathematics and science.
 In 1240 the Republic of Pisa honored Leonardo, referred to as Leonardo Bigollo, by granting him a salary.